 Otherwise enter the appropriate action and player.

 After an attack or freeball over, click the end point.
-If you are scouting with “actual” end convention (see Preferences) then this is the point where the ball lands, or the point on the court directly below the ball when it is played.
+If you are scouting with “actual” end convention (see Preferences and keyboard shortcuts) then this is the point where the ball lands, or the point on the court directly below the ball when it is played.
 If end convention is “intended”, this is the point where the attacker intended to hit the ball.

 Enter the appropriate details.
 An attack kill, dig or dig error can also involve a block touch — this can be recorded (see “With block touch by player …”).